-Source: UW’s rivalry game at Oregon to be canceled due to increase in positive COVID-19 cases inside Huskies’ program
+UW’s rivalry game at Oregon canceled due to increase in positive COVID-19 cases inside Huskies’ program

 Another rivalry game is gone.

-A day after Washington (3-1) paused all team-related football activities due to an increase in positive COVID-19 cases within its program, Saturday’s game at Oregon will be canceled and declared a no contest, a source confirmed to The Times.
-The Pac-12 Conference has yet to officially announce the cancellation.
+A day after Washington (3-1) paused all team-related football activities due to an increase in positive COVID-19 cases within its program, Saturday’s game at Oregon has been canceled and declared a no contest.

 The Pac-12’s minimum threshold requires each team to have 53 available scholarship players — including one quarterback, seven offensive linemen and four defensive linemen — for a game to go on.
-According to a source inside the program, the Huskies are “well below” the 53-scholarship minimum.
+According to a source inside the program, the Huskies were “well below” the 53-scholarship minimum.

+“I’m so disappointed for everyone involved here,” UW athletics director Jen Cohen said in a statement.
+“Every year our student-athletes, coaches, staff and Husky Nation circle this game on our calendar and so look forward to this amazing rivalry.
+The student-athletes from both schools have worked so hard, and I’m just really disheartened we are this point where we are unable to play due to our COVID-19 positives within the program.

+“But we will always put the health and well-being of our students, coaches and staff as our greatest priority when making decisions.
+We will continue to work in collaboration with our medical professionals as they advise us on how to best move forward.”

 On Wednesday evening, UW reported 11 active positive COVID-19 within its athletics department — six more than a week ago.
 However, a source also indicated not all 11 cases can be traced to the football program.
 It’s university policy not to specify how many cases are tied to each team.